chrisjg3/main/README.txt

 - I plan to add a “load by chunk” option.
 Just to make it easier to see a larger (and therefore more realistic) portfolio

 - Efficiency improvement.
 If you look at the code, I could speed things up (for example by only getting the live prices once) so I plan to do that to perfect my efficiency in coding.

+VERSION HISTORY:

+0.2 ~ Fixed bugs and some extra text
+ Fixed the binary number calculation issues
+ Added in text if you choose not to change profolio, so the program doesn't just terminate

+0.1 ~ First attempt
+ Built Paper Trader